sobolevn/vue-flow-typed/README.md

 1. `flow` does not allow to [extend existing library](https://github.com/facebook/flow/issues/396) definitions.
 So we can not extend `Vue` instances to have `$store` when `vuex` is installed
 2. `flow` does not allow to [annotate `this`](https://github.com/facebook/flow/issues/452).
 So, we can not specify some types for some `Vue` internals, like `$nextTick` and others
+3. This typing are not yet good enough to be submitted to [`flow-typed`](https://github.com/flowtype/flow-typed).
+However, we will do it one day

 See [issues](https://github.com/sobolevn/vue-flow-typed/issues)
 for other know problems.